selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 So z acts as the common language that both the encoder and decoder speak to produce the final output.

+*We are using words for easier understanding, most modern LLMs do not work with words.
+But rather "Tokens"

 ## Understanding Self-attention